sweetpay/sweetpay-python/README.md

 # example "OK" or "MISSING_COUNTRY".
 resp.status

 # For fetching the underlying `requests` response.
-Only use this
+If you don't
+# know what to use this for, the odds are that you don't have a
+# need for it.
 resp.response
 ```